buddhist-uni/buddhist-uni.github.io/_content/essays/japanese-priests-obon_haseo-daien-tsutomu.md

 special for it.
 In traditions other than Shin Buddhism, however, Obon is a special, fancier and more serious event for people to welcome their ancestors back home.

-A short and humorous explanation of the Japanese tradition Obon.
+A short and humorous explanation of the Japanese tradition of Obon.